News media: Newsmagazines

-A newsmagazine is a usually weekly magazine featuring articles on current events.
+A newsmagazine is a weekly magazine featuring articles on current events.
 These magazines generally go more in-depth into stories than newspapers, trying to give the reader an understanding of the context surrounding important events, rather than just the facts.
-For example, TIME magazine is an NYC based weekly newsmagazine that is known for its in depth articles on current events, politics, science, and more.
+For example, TIME magazine is a NYC based weekly newsmagazine that is known for its in-depth articles on current events, politics, science, and more.
 TIME, with an audience of 100 million people, has built a brand on trust and authority.

 Newsreels

 A newsreel was a documentary film common in the first half of the 20th century, that regularly released in a public presentation place containing filmed news stories.

 Created by Pathé Frères of France in 1908, this form of film was a staple of the typical North American, British, and Commonwealth countries (especially Canada, Australia and New Zealand).
-Newsreels were popular throughout European cinema programming schedule from the silent era until the 1960s when television news broadcasting completely supplanted its role.
-Due to television news, the popularity of newsreels began to decline, and they were eventually phased out all together.
+Newsreels were popular throughout European cinema programming schedules from the silent era until the 1960s when television news broadcasting completely supplanted their role.
+Due to television news, the popularity of newsreels began to decline, and they were eventually phased out altogether.